Future thinking study

 Click here to see a poster about episodic memory which we presented at Cambridge University's Science Festival open day.

-The children also play a number of additional ‘games’, which assess different aspects of cognitive development and which we think might be related to children’s episodic memory.
+The children also play a number of additional ‘games’, which assess different aspects of cognitive development and which we think might be related to thinking about the future.

-Visits: two visits on successive days.
+Visits: two visits on any two days of your convenience.
 Appointments on the weekend and in the evenings are possible.

 Expenses: We are happy to pay £8 towards expenses.